erikajoelleee/express-dev-skills/README.md

 # express-dev-skills

 # My Dev Skills - Part 1
-Intro
-You’ve now seen how we can generate a skeleton Express application and implement the index & show functionality for a resource (To Dos).

-Now it’s time to practice by doing the very same thing, but for a different data resource - developer skills.

-This lab, combined with Part 2, is a Deliverable
-Setup
-Move into your ~/code folder.

-Scaffold a new app named express-dev-skills using express generator (don’t forget the -e option).

-cd express-dev-skills and install the Node modules with npm i.

-Make the project a local git repo: git init

-Create a new repo on your PERSONAL GitHub account named express-dev-skills.
-Copy the new repo’s URL for use in the next step…

-Back in Terminal, add the remote: git remote add origin <Paste the URL>

-As you make progress, be sure to commit and push your progress.

-As always, make the first commit using:

-git add -A
-git commit -m "Initial commit" git push -u origin main
-Then subsequent pushes can be made using:

-git push
-Exercises
 The goal of the lab is to put in a rep doing everything that you did during the Express - Routers & Controllers lesson:

 Be sure to create an array of “fake” data representing some of your awesome developer skills.
 The specific properties describing a skill object is up to you!